ska-sa/katdal/doc/mvf_v4.rst

     Number of channels in each SPEAD heap.
 Not relevant when loading archived data.

-``n_bls`` (int)
-    Number of baselines.
-Note that a baseline is a correlation between two polarised inputs (a single entry in a Jones matrix).

-``bls_ordering`` (2D array)
-    An array of pairs of strings.
-Each pair names two antenna inputs that form a baseline.
-There will be ``n_bls`` rows.
-Note that this can be either a list of 2-element lists or a numpy array.

 ``bandwidth`` (float, Hz)
     Bandwidth of the stream.